 As Malassezia is commonly associated with a serious underlying disease, it is important to seek veterinary treatment.

-Complete blood count, biochemical profile and urinalysis to evaluate the overall health of your cat and look for signs of allergy or infection (such as increased white blood cells).
+- Complete blood count, biochemical profile and urinalysis to evaluate the overall health of your cat and look for signs of allergy or infection (such as increased white blood cells).

-Treatment of Malassezia is twofold.
+Treatment is twofold.
 Find and treat the underlying cause as well as reduce numbers of yeast on the skin.
 Most anti-fungal medications contain one of the following, miconazole, clotrimazole, thiabendazole, ketoconazole and chlorhexidine.
 There is concern about a growing resistance of Malassezia to azole containing medications.

 No, it is not contagious.